 Spring is here!
 If you read our blog about spring care, you know it's probably time to upgrade your houseplants' living situation by repotting them.
 Doing this will replenish nutrients and stimulate growth, resulting in the Hot Plant Summer you deserve.

 There are a few things to take into consideration before you get started.
 Do your plants need more room or do they just need fresh soil?
-Determine this by checking if one of the following apply to your plant:
+Determine this by checking if one or more of the following applies to your plant:

 - The drainage hole on the bottom shows visible roots peeking out.